difelicemichael/lamport-haskell/README.md

 ## Getting Started
 - Clone the repository;
-- Run `stack build` inside of the parent directory.
+- Run `stack build` inside of the root directory.

 The package exposes a couple of functions which may be useful for demonstrating Lamport signatures.